 Like growth, contribution is a need for the spirit and fulfillment.
 A need to give back to others.
 It is our nature to have a sense that we are making a contribution to leave a positive mark to make the world, community, family and/or job a better place.

 The first four needs are for human survival as everyone must meet them at some level.
 The last two needs, growth and contribution are essential to human fulfillment.
 Not everyone finds a way to satisfy these needs of the spirit, although they are necessary for lasting fulfillment.

 Click here to read Top Tips To Manage Your Emotions.

 A Worthy Exercise

-Once you complete this exercise, you will have a greater appreciation for our next blog, “Unleash The Power Within”.
-There, we will explore the 6 Human Needs at a practical and deeper level.
+By completing this exercise, you will have a greater appreciation for my next blog, Unleash The Power Within.
+There, we will explore the 6 Human Needs at a practical and much deeper level.